-175 Vienna Convention on the Law of Treaties (VCLT) 1969 (entry into force Jan.
-27, 1980) 1155 United Nations Treaty Series 331.
+175. Vienna Convention on the Law of Treaties (VCLT) May 23, 1969 (entry into force Jan.
+27, 1980) 1155 U.N.T.S.
+331.

-177 See Brooks, supra note 12, 247.
-See also Legality of the Threat or Use of Nuclear Weapons, Advisory Opinion, 1996 I.C.J.
-226 ¶ 35 (July 8) (the ICJ seemingly defining nuclear weapons based on their characteristics and without reference to how they are used).
+177. See Brooks, supra note 12, at 247.
+See also Legality of the Threat or Use of Nuclear Weapons, Advisory Opinion, I.C.J.
+226 ¶ 35 (July 8, 1996) (the ICJ seemingly defining nuclear weapons based on their characteristics and without reference to how they are used).

-178 See Commentaries on Draft Article on the Law of Treaties, Report of the International Law Commission on the work of its eighteenth session (May 4-Jul.
-19, 1966), U.N.
+178. See Commentaries on Draft Article on the Law of Treaties, Report of the International Law Commission on the work of its eighteenth session, May 4-July 19, 1966, U.N.
 Doc.
-A/6309/Rev.1, 219-220 at http://legal.un.org/ilc/documentation/english/reports/a_cn4_191.pdf; European Communities - Customs Classification of Frozen Boneless Chicken Cuts, 2005 W.T.O, Report of the Appellate Body, WT/DS269/AB/R-WT/DS286/AB/R 176 (Sept.
-12); WEI ZHUANG, INTELLECTUAL PROPERTY RIGHTS AND CLIMATE CHANGE: INTERPRETING THE TRIPS AGREEMENT FOR ENVIRONMENTALLY SOUND TECHNOLOGIES 162-164 (2017); DANIEL JOYNER, INTERPRETING THE NUCLEAR NON-PROLIFERATION TREATY 22-25 (2012).

-object and purpose."179
+A/6309/Rev.1, 219-20 http://legal.un.org/ilc/documentation/english/reports/a_cn4_191.pdf; Appellate Body Report, European Communities - Customs Classification of Frozen Boneless Chicken Cuts, 2005, WTO, WT/DS269/AB/R-WT/DS286/AB/R 176 (Sept.
+12 2007); WEI ZHUANG, INTELLECTUAL PROPERTY RIGHTS AND CLIMATE CHANGE: INTERPRETING THE TRIPS AGREEMENT FOR ENVIRONMENTALLY SOUND TECHNOLOGIES 162- that strict textual analysis of the provision's "ordinary meaning" in the abstract amounts to the adoption of an erroneous approach.
+VCLT Article 31(1) adopts a teleological understanding of treaty interpretation, requiring one to assess the ordinary meaning of the "terms of the treaty in their context and in the light of its object and purpose."179

 Identifying a treaty's object and purpose is a tricky business,180 but one can identify elements of the OST that offer some indications in this regard.
-In the preamble,181 and throughout many of the operative provisions of the OST, for example, repeated reference is made to the goal of ensuring that the exploration and use of outer space be for exclusively peaceful purposes.182 The treaty also regularly reiterates the need for space exploration and use to be for the benefit (variously) of all "peoples",183 "countries",184 or "states".185 The core object and purpose of the OST thus can be seen as focused on the peaceful use of outer space for the common benefit of mankind.
+For example, the preamble181 and many of the operative provisions of the OST repeatedly reference the goal of ensuring that the exploration and use of outer space is for exclusively peaceful purposes.182 The treaty also regularly reiterates the need for space exploration and use to be for the benefit (variously) of all "peoples,"183 "countries,"184 or "states."185 The core object and purpose of the OST thus can be seen as focused on the peaceful use of outer space for the common benefit of mankind.

-It may also be worth noting the requirement in OST Article V to render to astronauts "all possible assistance in the event of accident, distress, or emergency landing ..."186 This obligation in itself clearly applies only to astronauts, but it has been suggested that it may be
+It may also be worth noting the requirement in OST Article V to render to astronauts "all possible assistance in the event of accident, distress, or emergency landing"186 This obligation in itself clearly applies only to astronauts, but it has been suggested that it may be indicative of a wider purpose of the OST to mobilize communal resources in instances of "danger" in the outer space context.187 Similarly, OST